-Course Code BOT55 5 Course Title PLANT BIOCHEMISTRY AND METABOLISM Course Type Major (Course Course Category Lecture LTP 4 (0 Credits 4 Course prerequisite B. Sc.
+Course Code BOT555 Course Title PLANT BIOCHEMISTRY AND METABOLISM Course Type Major Course Course Category Lecture LTP 4 0 0 Credits 4 Course prerequisite B. Sc.
 Medical/Life sciences/Allied field with Botany as one main subject.
-Course Objective To stud y the classification, occurrence and structure of biomolecules and their m etabolism.
-To study the general concept of nitrogen fixation and its role in plant growth and development.
+Course Objective To study the classification, occurrence and structure of biomolecules and their metabolism.
+To study the general concept of nitrogen fixation and ts role in plant growth and development.
 Course Outcome Students will able to understand structure, function and CO1 biosynthetic pathways of essential biochemical molecules including their key chemical and physical properties.
-Students will use subject knowledge about amino acid structures and relate their chemical properties to the synthesis and function of proteins. - ball - The concept of free enengy and entropy, high energy compounds, Gibb's free energy will help him to undersatnd the 3 0 0 basics of biochemistry and metabolism.
+Students will use subject knowledge about amino acid structures CO2 and relate their chemical properties to the synthesis and function of proteins.
+CO3 The concept of free enengy and entropy, high energy compounds, Gibb's free energy will help him to undersated the 7. basics of biochemistry and metabolism.